adhocore/urlsh/README.md

 You may need to adjust the `token` in postman `urlsh` env if you have configured `APP_ADMIN_TOKEN`.

 The collection comes with post/pre request hooks for requests so you can just run the endpoints one after another in postman UI.

+> For `redirect` request, you have to disable postman follow redirects from `Settings > General > Automatically follow redirects`.